LTspice Tutorial: Part 6

 When SPICE (not LTspice) was first created, the programmers gave the user a specific number of characteristics to define certain components.
 In the case of the MOSFET, this included the gate source turn on voltage, the transconductance, the resistance of the gate, source and drain connections etc. These are known as Level 1 parameters and define the most important parameters of the MOSFET.
 In later years, the MOSFET manufacturers wanted to further characterise their MOSFETs and not be restricted by the fixed list of parameters given to them by the writers of SPICE.
 They therefore turned to the .SUBCKT definition to allow them to expand the list of parameters.
 These are known as Level 2 and Level 3 parameters and describe characteristics of the MOSFET not defined in the original SPICE definition of a MOSFET.
 However in making the model more complicated, they slowed down the simulation time of the MOSFET.

 LTspice therefore uses the simpler .MODEL statement to define the characteristics of a MOSFET.
 If using a 3rd party MOSFET model results in very slow simulation performance, it is probably because the model is defined using the .SUBCKT model and includes many parameters that are not necessary in getting an idea of the circuit performance.
+Therefore it is advisable to find an equivalent MOSFET in LTspice that closely matches the VDS, QG and RDSON of the MOSFET in question.

 To create an LTspice model of a given MOSFET, you need the original datasheet and the pSPICE model of that MOSFET.